ChapelR/tweego-setup/README.md

 The `src` folder is where your custom JavaScript and CSS code will go.
 Place JavaScript files in the `src/scripts` folder, and make sure they have the extension `.js`.
 Place your CSS files in the `src/styles` folder and make sure they have the extension `.css`.
 Files in these folders will be concatenated, minified, (for JS) transpiled, and (for CSS) autoprefixed, then sent to the `project` folder to be picked up by Tweego.
 Also, only JavaScipt files in the `src/scripts` folder will be linted when you run the linter.

-The `src/modules` folder allows you to add scripts, styles, and HTML directly to the document's `<head>`.
+The `src/modules` folder allows you to add scripts, styles, fonts, and more directly to the document's `<head>`.
 Things like Google analytics scripts, web libraries, and favicon code will go here.
 Code included in this way is not processed and is simply included as-is.

 The `vendor` folder is a place to put code that comes from other people.
 For example, if you were using an add-on from the SugarCube site, or one of my custom macros, you'd paste the CSS and JS files in here.
 You can mix them together; you don't need to use seperate folders for the CSS and JS files.

-Finally, there's the `HEAD.html` file.
+Finally, there's the `head-content.html` file.
 You can add HTML code to your project's `<head>` using this file.
 If you don't need it, just leave it blank.

 ### Usage (CLI)